Angeli's salt: Preparation and properties

 The structure of the hydrate has been confirmed by X-ray crystallography.
 The anion is planar.
-Starting from the ONN end, the bond distances are 1.35 Å (N−O), 1.26 Å (N−N), 1.31 Å (N−O), and 1.32 Å (N−-O).
+Starting from the ONN end, the bond distances are 1.35 Å (N–O), 1.26 Å (N–N), 1.31 Å (N–Otrans), and 1.32 Å (N–Ocis).
 The negative charge is on the oxygen atoms at opposite ends of the molecule.
-The angles are 112.9° (Osingle−N−N), 118.4° (N−N−Otrans), and 122.5° (N−N−Ocis).
+The angles are 112.9° (Osingle–N–N), 118.4° (N–N–Otrans), and 122.5° (N–N–Ocis).
 This means that the nitrogen–nitrogen bond is a double bond, and that the cis oxygen is slightly repelled by the single oxygen.

 Reaction of Angeli's salt with secondary amines in the presence of a proton source results in extrusion of N2 via isodiazenes as proposed intermediates.